Just-A-Tea-Drinker/Python-Assitance/README.md

 ## Possible upgrades
 - google tts is slow but accurate, some kind of audio stream processing would be better
 - Adding more advanced LLM features like ChatGPT for more of a flexible use, for example searching for information. the weather etc.
+- Adding further gui for the addition of contacts for example
+- perhaps opening other apps such as word or notepad

 # Command list:
 Note: all commands must be activated by saying computer